Therapeutic Programmes, Workshops and Trainings

 A DAY ON GRIEF

-An experiential one day workshop exploring working with grief and loss from a parts perspective.
-Join me for a day on working and being with grief.
+An experiential and therapeutic day exploring and being with your grief and loss from a parts perspective.

 We will be considering grief as much broader than (but including) loss of a loved one, also considering the grief of our expectations not being met, grief held in our systems from our ancestors, grief of events in the world, grief about the harm we have caused others in our lives and the grief that our parts hold as our life changes as we and our families age.
 In addition to the grief held by our parts as we heal and consider all that was and all that wasn’t.